Licensed and Unlicensed Medicines

-Manipulated products – medicines in which the formulation has been altered (this may happen if someone can’t swallow tablets) e.g. by crushing tablets or opening capsules and may be undertaken by a pharmacist as extemporaneous dispensing or by the medicines administrator / carer
+Manipulated products – medicines in which the formulation has been altered (this may happen if someone can’t swallow tablets) e.g., by crushing tablets or opening capsules by the medicine administrator or carer.

 Specials and licensed imports should be considered first, followed by extemporaneous medicines and then manipulation.